dsolisp/JavaSeleniumProject/docs/FEATURE_MATRIX.md

 **Add Later As Needed**:
 - Visual testing (AShot) - when UI stability matters
 - Accessibility (Axe-core) - when compliance required
-- Contract testing (Pact) - when microservices grow
+- Load testing (Gatling) - when performance matters
 - BDD (Cucumber) - when business wants readable specs

 ### If Evaluating This Portfolio Project